 In order to be eligible for RLIS, a school district needs to have 20 percent or more of its students’ families navigating poverty, as determined by SAIPE data, and be defined as rural by the National Center for Education Statistics.
 LEAs that receive RLIS grants may use the funds to carry out the following types of activities:

-Activities that are allowable under: Title I-A, Title II-A, Title III, & Title IV-A., along with family engagement activities.
+Activities that are allowable under Title I-A, Title II-A, Title III, & Title IV-A, along with family engagement activities.

 Resources available for this Title